leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 I've learned that it's important to be excited about the products that the company I work for is building.
 In the past, the products for companies I've most enjoyed working with are:

 - Real-time web technologies: Caplin Systems and Pusher
-- An open-source tooklit for building complex JavaScript apps: BladeRunnerJS by Caplin Systems
+- An open-source toolkit for building complex JavaScript apps: BladeRunnerJS by Caplin Systems
 - APIs for communications such as messaging, voice, and video: Nexmo/Vonage
 - Open-source product analytics, including funnels and feature flags: PostHog

-I'm not as interested in roles focused on developer infrastructure/devops such as k8s and source control.
+I'm not as interested in roles focused on developer infrastructure/DevOps such as k8s and source control.
 These are powerful and important products but not something that excites me as much as those listed above.

 ### Be Transparent